Samorost 3: Development

 The development started in 2010.
 Samorost 3 was developed by a team of about six people.
 Developers drew artistic inspiration from animated films by Czech directors like Karel Zeman, Jan Švankmajer, Jiří Barta or Břetislav Pojar.
 Another source of inspiration were films by Russian animator Yuriy Norshteyn.
 The game consists of 45 screens that were changed many times during development.
 Another important part of development was sound recording.
 It was created by people making weird noises in microphones.
 These people include Bára Kratochvílová and Miloš Dvořáček.
 Other sounds were created by Tomáš Dvořák as he used multiple instruments, such as a lollipop used to a strum, to create required sounds.
 Dvořák also composed the music for the game.

 Samorost 3 was released on 24 March 2016 for Steam, and 3 December 2016 for Android.

 Gameplay

 Samorost 3 features gameplay similar to previous Amanita Design games.
 The game contains no comprehensible dialogue, only a system of animated thought bubbles and gibberish.
 The player controls Gnome on his journey through space full of planets, equipped with an inventory and a flute.
 He explores the environment, solves puzzles and collects items required for the obstacles that come in his way.
 He can also communicate with creatures he meets during his journey.
-These creatures include ghosts who need Gnome's help.
 The player can also use a flute that is required to solve some puzzles.

 Samorost 3 features a walkthrough that can be accessed at any time by playing a minigame if the player gets stuck.
 The walkthrough is not in written or spoken form, but instead a series of sketches describing the puzzle at hand and its solution.